twilio/twilio-oai-generator/README.md

 Update `<path to>` and execute the following from the root of this repo:

-* To generate the entire suite, run `make install && python3 examples/build_twilio_go.py <path to>/twilio-oai/spec/yaml <path to>/terraform-provider-twilio -l terraform`
+* To generate the entire suite, run `make install && python3 scripts/build_twilio_library.py <path to oai spec file>/twilio-oai/spec/yaml/abc.yaml <path to language repo>/github/twilio/twilio-java/<language> -l java`
-* To generate the provider for a single domain such as studio, run `make install && python3 examples/build_twilio_go.py <path to>/twilio-oai/spec/yaml/twilio_studio_v2.yaml <path to>/terraform-provider-twilio -l terraform`
-* Run `python3 examples/build_twilio_go.py -h` to see more details
+* Run ` python3 scripts/build_twilio_library.py -h` to see more details